chicklet/maven-repo/README.txt

 Chicklet Database Maven Repository
 ==========

-Please use it like this in your pom file:
+Use it like this in the pom file:
   <repositories>
     <repository>
       <id>ChickletOnlineRepository</id>